 By now, most people are at least vaguely aware that CBD can help support one’s wellness routine.
 But not many people know exactly why CBD is so beneficial and how it works in the body.

-The secret behind CBD is something called the Endocannabinoid System, aka the ECS.
-This sophisticated system is made up of a series of proteins, receptors, and neurotransmitters throughout your body.
-The ECS operates independently of every other internal system, with one goal in mind: preserve the balance in your body.
-AKA, maintain homeostasis.
+The secret behind CBD is something called the Endocannabinoid System aka ECS.
+This sophisticated system is comprised of a series of proteins, receptors, and neurotransmitters throughout your body.
+The ECS operates independently of every other internal system, with one goal in mind: preserve the balance in your body, i.e., maintain homeostasis.

-The ECS is responsible for making sure your body is functioning the way it should be.
-It’s like a well-designed security system — both watching to make sure that everything is okay, and deploying the proper resources to deal with any problems that may pop up.
+The ECS is responsible for making sure your body functions the way it should.
+It’s like a well-designed security system — both monitoring your body’s homeostasis to make sure that everything is balanced, and deploying the proper resources to deal with any problems that arise.
 For example, when you run, you generate excess amounts of heat.
 The ECS makes sure you stay cool by prompting the sweat glands to produce sweat, thereby cooling your body and ensuring you don’t overheat — keeping everything in perfect balance.

-Here are some other critical functions ECS can play a role in:
+Furthermore, here are some other critical functions in which the ECS plays a role:

-There are three elements at play when considering the ECS: cannabinoids themselves, cannabinoid receptors, and an enzyme that breaks down and discards cannabinoids.
+There are three elements that comprise the Endocannabinoid System: cannabinoids themselves, cannabinoid receptors, and an enzyme that breaks down and discards cannabinoids.

-Cannabinoids are the fuel of the ECS.
-They power the entire system.
+Cannabinoids are the fuel that powers the entire ECS system.
 A lack of cannabinoids can cause so, so many issues.
 If your ECS doesn’t have cannabinoids, it doesn’t have the juice to help you sleep properly, or to release chemicals to calm you down when you’re dealing with anxiety.
 For further proof, you don’t have to look farther than this study which details the role the cannabinoid system plays in pain management.